-U.S Patents and Trademark Office (USPTO) is vested with the authority for grant of patents.
+U.S Patents and Trademark Office (USPTO) is vested with the authority to grant patents.
 They generally remain in force for a period of 20 years.
-Think of patent as a contract between the inventor and the government.
+Think of it as a contract between the inventor and the government.
 The government grants complete protection and exclusivity of the invention in exchange for the total disclosure of the design and science behind the patent.
 Upon expiry of the patented period, the patent enters the public domain and remains free for use without leading to infringement violations.
 It is upon the inventor to make the most of his patent during the designated period.
 Licencing is one of the most common and convenient ways of harnessing maximum potential out of this arrangement.

 Every discovery is not patentable.
-It is not possible to obtain a patent on a law of nature or scientific principle even if a person is first to discover it.
-For example, Isaac Newton cannot be bestowed upon with a patent for discovering the law of gravity or Albert Einstein for his formula of relativity E=mc2.
+It is not possible to obtain a patent on a law of nature or scientific principle even if a person is the first to discover it.
+For example, Isaac Newton cannot be bestowed with a patent for discovering the law of gravity or Albert Einstein for his formula of relativity E=mc2.

 Conditions to Qualify as Patent

-This condition requires an invention to be completely new, undiscovered and unheard of.
+This condition requires an invention to be completely new, undiscovered, and unheard of.
 The test of “novelty” is assessed as on the date of application.
 For this reason, it is important to sign a contract of confidentiality before disclosing the product or process to anyone.

 Types of Patents